|

 CONTROLLER AREA NETWORK

-The control network consists of sensors to provide input data to control units which process this information to command
+Sensors provide input data to the control units which process this information to command

 actuators which respond to the outputs of the control system.